Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: `Rules' for general case

 In addition, we must also include tidal contributions.
 As we have seen for the EsGB case, the scalar field yields a new type of scalar tidal interactions.
 Such interactions contribute as early as 3PN order due to the presence of a scalar dipole moment.
 The resulting contribution in the binding potential is given by \

 where we have defined the dimensionless scalar Love number $\overline{c}_s^{(a)}\coloneqq c_s^{(a)} G/(R_a c^2)$, with $R_a$ being the size of the compact object.

-To determine the new associated contributions to the radiation, we distinguish between the emission of a graviton and that of a scalar:\\ In the case of graviton emission, the vertex involves $b$ internal scalar legs, $d-1$ internal gravitational legs and one external (on-shell) graviton leg.
-This leads to a correction to the gravitational waveform scaling as
+To determine the new associated contributions to the radiation, we distinguish between the emission of a graviton and that of a scalar:\\ In the case of graviton emission, the vertex involves $1$ internal scalar legs, $p$ internal graviton legs and one external (on-shell) graviton leg.

 For the scalar case, the leading order contribution comes from the emission of a scalar field, corresponding to scalar monopole and dipolar radiation.
 However, the LO scalar monopole scales as

 Notice that although it depends on the coupling constant, it is constant and hence it does not contribute to the scalar radiation.
 As a consequence the leading order scalar radiation comes from the dipole, given at leading order by,